ADM pursues big ag merger with grain trader Bunge: WSJ

 The companies’ relative tardiness in joining the big-agriculture merger game - following on the heels of DowDuPont (DWDP.N), Nutrien Ltd (NTR.TO) and others – would make gaining regulatory approval even tougher, Gordon said.

 “When you’re the first one, there’s still more competition.
-Once they’ve let a few through, they may have second thoughts,” Gordon said.
+Once they’ve let a few through, they may have second thoughts,” he said.

+Grain farmers need five or six active buyers in order to get fair prices for their goods, but there are already only a handful, said Peter Carstensen, who teaches law at the University of Wisconsin at Madison.

+“This is the kind of transaction that will screw farmers,” he said.

 Illinois farmer Dan Henebry, who delivers corn and soybeans to ADM’s North American headquarters in Decatur, Illinois, said he was worried a takeover of Bunge could lead to grain handlers paying farmers less for their crops.